jlleongarcia/jlleongarcia/content/blog/outro-jobs.md

 date: 2025-02-10
 draft: false
 tags: ["Dev"]
 description: 'Is it a good moment to change jobs?
-And to become a LLM Engineer?'
+And to become a LLM Engineer?.
+Definitely time to recap with scrap and firecrawl API.'
 url: 'when-to-apply-for-a-job'
 ---